mskcodes/rails_admin_dropzone_rails_6/README.md

 end
 ```

-The gem will search for the first model that is in a `has_many` attribute and get the first uploader, **in case the gem is not uploading correctly**, you can add this method `create_associated_image` in your model to set the model and attribute that will upload the images as the example below. *This method is not necessary, only if is not uploading correctly*
+The gem will search for the first model that is in a `has_many` attribute and get the first uploader, **in case the gem is not uploading correctly**, you can add this method `create_associated_image` in your model to set the model and attribute that will upload the images as the example below. *This method is not necessary, only if is not uploading correctly*.

 ```ruby
 class Album < ActiveRecord::Base